Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation

 \subsection{Experiment Setup}

+To demonstrate the framework’s zero-shot object navigation capabilities in real-world settings, we evaluate it in four different office environments (Sec.~\ref{sec:results}).
+We further conduct comparative experiments with two related methods and ablated versions of OrionNav (Sec.~\ref{sec:comparisons}) to highlight how our design choices enable reliable real-world deployment.
+These experiments also highlight the value of an open-sourced, end-to-end modular architecture towards efficient testing and comparison of different methods in real-world settings.

-Our experiments aim to achieve three primary objectives: (a) demonstrate the real-world applicability of our pipeline through various end-to-end experiments (Section \ref{sec:results}), (b) showcase the advantages of utilizing an LLM as a high-level planner (Section \ref{sec:baseline1}), and (c) highlight the benefits of incorporating hierarchical scene graphs and their integration with the LLM planner (Section \ref{sec:baseline2}).
-We organized the experiments into three scenarios to evaluate different aspects of our system.
-Scenarios A and B focus on object retrieval tasks, where the system must locate and navigate to a specific object.
-Scenario C addresses room navigation tasks, involving detecting and navigating to a particular room within the environment.
-In total, we conducted 96 end-to-end experiments, as detailed in Table \ref{tab:exp_setup}.
-In Scenario A (short-range object retrieval), the target objects were placed within the same room or area as the robot's starting position, with no occlusions between the robot and the object.
-This scenario tests the system's ability to quickly identify and approach objects in an environment with minimal navigation complexity and visual obstructions.
-Scenario B (long-range object retrieval) presented a more complex challenge, requiring the robot to navigate through corridors and multiple rooms to locate the target objects, thereby testing the system's mapping, navigation and planning capabilities in a more realistic setting.
-Scenario C (room navigation) assessed the robot's ability to interpret higher-level navigation goals by detecting and moving to a specified room, independent of specific objects.
-This highlights the integration of hierarchical scene understanding with LLM planning.
+The office experiments are organized into three scenarios.
+Scenarios A and B focus on object retrieval tasks, while Scenario C addresses room navigation.
+In Scenario A (short-range object retrieval), target objects are placed in the same room as the robot’s starting position, testing the system’s ability to quickly identify and approach objects with minimal navigation complexity.
+Scenario B (long-range object retrieval) presents a more challenging setup, requiring navigation through corridors and multiple rooms to locate the target.
+Scenario C (room navigation) evaluates the robot’s ability to interpret higher-level goals by detecting and navigating to a specified room.